emalm/mega-pm-tools/README.md

 # mega-pm-tools

+Here are some scripts and README's to automate and simplify the work of a Cloud Foundry/the MEGA team PM.
+For extra ease of use, install `direnv` (see `ws-setup.md`) and add an `.envrc` file to this directory with the approriate environment variables exported.

 ## Mailing List Tracker Issue

 If an email from the cf-dev or cf-bosh mailing list appears in your inbox and you think it's relevant to your team, copy the email subject (e.g. \[cf-dev\] I can haz cloud?) and then paste it and pipe it to the `ml-issue` script: